Four workers test positive for COVID-19 at d’Youville in Lewiston

-LEWISTON — Four workers have tested positive for COVID-19 at d’Youville Pavilion, a physical rehab center and nursing home owned by the St. Mary’s Health System.
+LEWISTON — Four workers connected to d’Youville Pavilion, a physical rehab center and nursing home owned by the St. Mary’s Health System, have tested positive for COVID-19.

+A St. Mary’s spokesman declined to provide specific information about the two employees, citing privacy concerns, but he did say they interacted with d’Youville residents as part of their jobs.
+The two outside vendors included an aide and an ambulance driver.
+The Sun Journal could not immediately confirm the company that employs the ambulance driver.

+After the four positive test results, all residents and employees at the facility at 102 Campus Ave. were tested Monday.
+Those results are expected to be returned in a couple of days.

-“As far as we can tell, it has been contained,” said St. Mary’s spokesman Steve Costello.
+“As far as we can tell, it has been contained,” St. Mary’s spokesman Steve Costello said.

 D’Youville has temporarily stopped accepting new patients, transferring residents and allowing visitors.